davidv171/Theatron/README.md

 **NEWEST VLC VERSION(3.0.4-0) does NOT WORK WITH TWITCH, downgrade to 3.0.3 or set up a different default video playyer**

-A simple app to display Live channels through Rofi.
+A simple app to display Live channels through a terminal GUI picker.
 My attempt at giving back to the open source community.
 Disclaimer: the app is not as cool as the name is.

 ## Yeah but how does it look like?